ubco-cmps/phys111_course/about/unsyllabus.md

 Remember, if you miss a Test for whatever reason, you can make it up the following week in the bonus test!
 ```

-If you miss a deadline by more than the grace period, the general course policy is that you will get 0 on it.
+If you miss a deadline by more than the grace period, the general course policy is that you will not be able to get full credit for it, and in many cases, may even get a 0 for it.
+In the cases of Tests, it is not possible to get partial credit, or complete it at times other than within the scheduled windows.
-In some cases, I reserve the right to grant an extension, or provide an alternate assignment.
+In some cases, I reserve the right to grant an extension or make alternate accommodations as needed.

 ### What should I do if I need accommodations to be successful in this course?